 - Manufacturing support from early prototype through low-volume manufacturing (if appropriate).

 - Assistance with Transitioning/scaling of production to a U.S. volume manufacturer.

-To learn more about the program and the application process, you can attend this informational webinar on August 30 at 10am PT.
+To learn more about the program and the application process, you can watch this informational webinar.

 For any questions or comments, email Ed Hendricks from NextFlex.